ITISFoundation/osparc-manual/docs/platform_introduction/core_elements/services.md

 Every study in o<sup>2</sup>S<sup>2</sup>PARC is composed of at least one so called service or in the common case of several services.

-Service tyoes are or manyfold nature: they can provide data/files, can visualize results (2D, 3D), can be notebooks or can be computational services - doing the actual simulations within a study.
+Service types are or manyfold nature: they can provide data/files, can visualize results (2D, 3D), can be notebooks or can be computational services - doing the actual simulations within a study.

 The computational backend involves all services needed to handle the actual computational workload.
 A computational workflow is described as a pipeline that processes a stream of data in a sequential way.
 Every pipeline consists of multiple algorithms, each one expecting specific input data and providing specific output data.